GrandpaBond/pxt-heading/README.md

 heading.equivalentSpeed(axleLength: number): number
 ```

-A utility function to help (a little) with motor calibration, this function converts the spin-rate achieved with wheels turning
+A utility function to help (somewhat) with motor calibration, this function converts the spin-rate achieved with wheels turning
 in opposite directions into the equivalent linear speed (in mm/sec) if both wheels were going forwards.
-To calculate this we need to know how far apart the wheels are,
+To calculate this we just need to know how far apart the wheels are.

 > ``||heading:axleLength||`` is the wheel separation (in mm).